 Reuters, Published January 09 2014

-Transportation Secretary Anthony Foxx on Thursday told lawmakers that he planned to meet with rail and oil executives next week as officials try to understand what caused these mishaps, said Sen. John Hoeven, R-N.D.
+Transportation Secretary Anthony Foxx on Thursday told lawmakers he planned to meet with rail and oil executives next week as officials try to understand what caused these mishaps, said Hoeven, a Republican.

-Foxx also promised to visit the state's oil patch in coming weeks to see the situation on the ground, said Hoeven after a meeting with the transportation chief.
+Foxx also promised to visit the North Dakota Oil Patch in coming weeks to see the situation on the ground, said Hoeven after a meeting with the transportation chief and Sen. Heidi Heitkamp, D-N.D.

 “They want to make sure the right product is going into the correct rail car,” Hoeven said about concerns that volatile fuel might be wrongly labeled and packaged.

-Foxx also said that federal specifications on tank cars would come "in weeks, not months," Hoeven said.
+Foxx also said federal specifications on tank cars would come “in weeks, not months,” Hoeven said.

 A string of explosive train accidents involving Bakken crude, including a derailment in Quebec in July that killed dozens of people, have intensified pressure on regulators to ensure crude-by-rail shipments are safe.